AdaCore/gnatdashboard/docs/source/webui/presentation.rst

 If the API server is not running (e.g. API server is down or a different HTML server is used.) then the WebUI interface will be offline.
 The offline mode doesn't allow you to do message review (Note: Posting review is a feature specific to CodePeer).

-If you are running CodePeer, an extra button `CodePeer run id: <number>` is displayed.
+If you are running CodePeer, an extra button `CodePeer history` is displayed.
-This button will open a dialog displaying additional CodePeer run information.
+This button will open a page displaying additional CodePeer run information and statisitcs

 .. _Filter: